Updated by Mollie Johanson

 Slip stitch is a basic crochet stitch that every crocheter should know.
 It's even useful for knitters!
-You can use slip stitch to join pieces together, add decorative elements, and finish projects with simple edging.
+You can use slip stitch to join crochet patterns, add decorative elements, and finish projects with simple edging.

-Patterns may call for slip stitch as a way to work a smaller stitch, as it's shorter than a single crochet.
-It's also a highly functional stitch with lots of uses.
+Some patterns call for slip stitch as a way to work a smaller stitch, as it's shorter than a single crochet.
+Slip stitch is highly functional with lots of uses.

-By adding slip stitch edging to a project, as you see above, you can help smooth the sides or hem of a piece, giving it a more finished look.
-It's common to work this in matching yarn, but fun to add a pop of contrast too!
+By adding slip stitch edging to a project, you can smooth the sides or hem of a crocheted item, giving it a more finished look.
+It's common to work slip stitch edging in matching yarn, but fun to add a pop of contrast too!

 Ready to learn how to work slip stitch and some great ways to use it?
 Read on!